Author, Andrew Gibson

 The differences may not be apparent by looking at the logo or website, but the cost and service provided can vary considerably.

-One important difference is that many money transfer companies are really just online platforms or apps.
+Many money transfer companies are really just online platforms or apps.

 The more popular names are PayPal, Transferwise, CurrencyFair and Revolut.